cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 # A

+**Acrylic (n.):** A cheaper "replacement" for lexan.
+Can be identified by a lack of a blue sheen, or more commonly by it's tendency to crack/shatter when actually used on the robot, especially after last minute pit repairs using materials given by neighboring pit.
+See lexan.~ratdude747

 **Aerial Assault(n.):** Nothing but assaulting in this game, which led to police inquiry (refs.) about charges (fouls). ~jajabinx124

 **Aerial Assist (n.):** The 2014 game.
 It's objective is to push the enemy alliance~Henrique Schmit